Is your inbox overwhelming? Mine too, and that’s why I unsubscribe from everything! How I decide what makes the cut, so it’s time to clean that inbox!

-If you’re like me, email can be overwhelming.
-Hunting for valuable customer, vendor and coworker communication between newsletters, promotions, updates from social media sites and the list goes on.
+Hunting for the valuable customer, vendor, and coworker communication between newsletters, promotions, updates from social media sites, and the list goes on.
 Here are some quick tips for taking control of your inbox instead of being controlled by it!

 Recognize that email in your inbox is NOT free.

-Yes, the transmittal and storage is free or near-free but your time is expensive.
-In fact, your time is the most valuable thing you have.
-So, when you agree to receive that ‘free newsletter’ or get ‘updates’ just remember that you will ultimately have to filter through those to get to the real value in your mailbox – only agree to what you need!
+Yes, the transmittal and storage are free or near-free, but your time is expensive.
+Your time is the most valuable thing you have.
+So, when you agree to receive that ‘free newsletter’ or get ‘updates,’ remember that you will ultimately have to filter through those to get to the real value in your mailbox – only agree to what you need!

 Can I put this information into practice right now?